jessbudd/portfolio-site/src/site/posts/how-to-set-up-git-aliases.md

 <span class="green">alias</span> gl='git log'

-<span class="green">alias</span> got='git '

-<span class="green">alias</span> get='git '
 </pre>

-I immediately tested my aliases with a `gs`.
+I then tentatively tested my shiny new aliases with a `gs`.

-It worked!
+And it worked!
 Huzzah!

 I went along my merry away.

-Until the next day, when I got my dev environment all set up again and tried to use my new aliases.
+Until the next day, when I got my dev environment up again and tried to use my new aliases.
 They didn't work.

     -bash: gs: command not found

-Sad face.
+_Sad face_.

+## Setting up an alias _globally_

-It turns out I only created temporary aliases that existed in that window only.
-To create global aliases that persisted in all future windows, I needed to add them to my `.bash_profile` file.
+It turns out I had only created temporary aliases that existed in that sinlge CLI window only.
+To create global aliases that would persist in all future windows I needed to add them to my `.bash_profile`.

-~/.bash_profile

-In your home user folder

-The go abbreviation for git checkout is very useful, allowing me to type:

-go <branch>
-to checkout a particular branch.

-Also, I often mistype git as get or got so I created aliases for them too.

-Another trick is to make an alias for folders you navigate to often, for example this website which is made with a static site generator.

-Make your /bash_forile file if you don’t yet have one

-cd ~/ ls -A

-If .bash_profile exists, you can open it with open .bash_profile (or code .bash_profile if you happen to be using VS Code as a text editor, which I highly recommend).

-If it doesn’t exist, run touch .bash_profile to create it, then open it.
+On a mac, your `.bash_profile` file will be located in your home username folder.
+This will be a hidden file, so you'll need to show all hidden files.
+(To show or hide hidden files on a mac, press `CMD + Shft + . `)

+There is a chance you might not have a `.bash_profile` file already created on your computer, in which case you can create one and save it in your user folder.

+So in my `.bash_profile` I typed the exact same code as I'd typed the day before and saved the file.
+I closed down all my terminal windows and tested the alias in a fresh window and they worked.

+## Other methods

+Atlassian has a good article that describes [how to set up your aliases through the gitconfig file](https://www.atlassian.com/git/tutorials/git-alias).
+I think if you were using bash aliases for a lot of different things, this would be the better method to follow.
+It would prevent alias double ups from differnt programs.
+It's not really an issue for me as I don't do a lot of non-git things in the terminal, but it may be something to consider.